 How to Build Websites - Summary

 I really have only touched on these subjects today but I hope this page has inspired and motivated you into taking action?
-It is also designed to give you at least some knowledge before joining Wealthy Affiliate.
-Inside WA, you will be amazed at just how in-depth the training goes.
+It is also designed to give you at least some knowledge before getting started.

 With a bit of hard work and dedication, anyone can make this work!

 Lastly, think about the absolute worst case scenario.
-You join Wealthy Affiliate as a premium member and build a great website.
-For whatever reason let's say you then decide to stop doing this later down the line.
+You build a great website but for whatever reason let's say you then decide to stop doing this later down the line.

 You can easily sell the website and more than cover all of your costs (and more) before the year is out.
 You can even teach other people how to build websites and get paid for it!